composer/xdebug-handler/README.md

 Sets the location of the main script to run in the restart.
 This is only needed in more esoteric use-cases, or if the `argv[0]` location is inaccessible.
 The script name `--` is supported for standard input.

 #### _setPersistent()_
-Configures the restart using [persistent settings](#persistent-settings), so that xdebug is not loaded in any sub-process.
+Configures the restart using [persistent settings](#persistent-settings), so that Xdebug is not loaded in any sub-process.

-Use this method if your application invokes one or more PHP sub-process and the xdebug extension is not needed.
+Use this method if your application invokes one or more PHP sub-process and the Xdebug extension is not needed.
 This avoids the overhead of implementing specific [sub-process](#sub-processes) strategies.

-Alternatively, this method can be used to set up a default _xdebug-free_ environment which can be changed if a sub-process requires xdebug, then restored afterwards:
+Alternatively, this method can be used to set up a default _Xdebug-free_ environment which can be changed if a sub-process requires Xdebug, then restored afterwards:

 ```php
 function SubProcessWithXdebug()